etiur/satmutagenesis/docs/source/manual.rst

 The manual
 ***********

-| The main usage of ``saturated_mutagenesis`` is to mutate a given position within a protein to all the other 19 aminoacids and to facilitate their analysis through PELE simulations by automating the file creation and simulation launching all together.
+| The main usage of ``saturated_mutagenesis`` is to mutate a given position within a protein to all the other 19 aminoacids and to facilitate their analysis and the effects on protein-ligand interactions through PELE simulations by automating the file creation and simulation launching all together.
 | As a results, it outputs 19 PDBs + 1 PDB for the wildtype and the correspoding files for the PELE simulations in marenostrum or NORD, then it launches the files in these HPCs

 Introduction